streamdata-gallery-organizations/stripe/_listings/stripe/invoicesupcoming-get-openapi.md

   /disputes/{dispute}/close:
     post:
       summary: Add Disputes Dispute Close
-      description: "Closing the dispute for a charge indicates that you do not have any evidence to submit and are essentially \u2018dismissing\u2019 the dispute, acknowledging it as lostThe status of the dispute will change from needs_response to lost.
-Closing a dispute is irreversible."
+      description: Closing the dispute for a charge indicates that you do not have any evidence to submit and are essentially ???dismissing??? the dispute, acknowledging it as lostThe status of the dispute will change from needs_response to lost.
+        Closing a dispute is irreversible.
       operationId: postDisputesDisputeClose
       x-api-path-slug: disputesdisputeclose-post
       parameters: